Venezuela finance minister pick may signal more pragmatic economics

 "Nonetheless, he will have a bigger challenge today than he had five years ago, given the increase in the size of the state and the number of the public enterprises after the expropriation policy that President Chavez started in 2007."

-(Additional reporting by Marianna Parraga; Editing by Andrew Cawthorne and Steve Orlofsky)
+(Additional reporting by Marianna Parraga; Editing by Andrew Cawthorne, Steve Orlofsky and Vicki Allen)